sgougi/play21-frames-titan-plugin/README.md

          % play publish-local

-Run sample application and Usage
+Running a sample application and Usage
 =======================

 At a command prompt, type the following commands: